The California Partnership Academies

 Andrew P. Hill High School, Mission College, Sylvandale Middle School

-Sylvandale Middle School, W.C.
-Overfelt High School, Andrew P. Hill High School, Santa Teresa High School and San Jose City College Web Development
+W.C.
+Overfelt High School, Andrew P. Hill High School, Mt.
+Pleasant High School, Santa Teresa High School, Sylvandale Middle School and San Jose City College Web Development